Hitain09/banksystemcpp/README.md

 # banksystemcpp
-Bank Management System using file handling
+This application needs login credentials to operate the system.
-The Project takes the bank details from user i.e..
-Bank account details,etc.
+File handling is used to store the data of users.
-The user could edit the account details at any time.
+The Project takes the bank details from user and  The user could edit the account details at any time.

 LogIn Credentials: